 Your little buddy will definitely be able to socialise with other furry guests while you take in the views and have a nice drink.
 The CAMRA (Campaign for Real Ales) accredited pub was awarded CAMRA’s Pub of the Season, Summer 2007, but as well as the four real ales on tap, there’s also a superb wine list.

-As you can see, there’s no reason not to bring your best friend along on your next pub outing in Cheshire, but if you’re worried the music or punters might be a little too loud for your dog in the evening, you can find a great local pet sitter on Rover who’ll be happy to spend a quiet night in with her.
+As you can see, there’s no reason not to bring your best friend along on your next pub outing in Cheshire, but if you’re worried the music or punters might be a little too loud for your dog in the evening, you can find great local pet sitters who provide dog boarding in Warrington, Chester and throughout Cheshire on Rover.com.
+They’ll be happy to spend a quiet night in with your dog.

 Also, if you’re not sure whether a pub is dog-friendly it’s always worth calling, Tweeting, emailing, or just stopping by without your dog to ask to ensure they won’t be turned away.